-Over the last few months, I’ve spent around 800 hours (yes I worked it out) practising idioms, pronunciation and general conversation with around 200 people, and during this time I’ve discovered that the main obstacle for people wanting to improve their fluency in English is the lack of opportunities to speak English in their daily lives.
+I have spent around 800 hours (yes I worked it out) practising idioms, pronunciation and general conversation with around 200 people, and during this time I’ve discovered that the main obstacle for people wanting to improve their fluency in English is the lack of opportunities to speak English in their daily lives.

 As soon as people leave the classroom, or end the Skype call, they cease to speak English and their conversational skills turn stale.

 Working on the premise that 20 minutes of language practise a day is enough, Duolingo offers speaking, listening, writing and reading exercises in a quick and easy format that you can complete in less than 20 minutes.

 As you work through the exercises, your “skills” increase, allowing you to unlock new topics, but if you stop practising, they decrease again.
 This is great as it helps motivate the user to practise every day in order to keep their “skills” as high as they can be.

-Memrise is an app that features thousands of “native speaker videos” where you can see the English language used in real life situations.
+Memrise is an app that features thousands of native speaker videos where you can see the English language used in real life situations.
 It also features lots of games aimed at expanding vocabulary by repetition.

+For many, Babbel is the best English learning app on the market.
 Babbel helps to improve basic conversational skills by completing and repeating set phrases.
 It uses sound recognition, picture recognition, spelling tests and fill in the blanks to provide users with a varied approach to learning English.

 Improve English uses word games to practise and learn new phrases as well as vocabulary.
 This is the perfect app for those who don’t have much free time as you can just pick it up when you have a few spare minutes without needing to commit to a proper English lesson.

-Another one for those pushed for time, Two Minute English is an app with almost 400 two minute videos on almost every topic imaginable!
+Another one of the apps for learning English designed for those pushed for time.
+Two Minute English is an app with almost 400 two minute videos on almost every topic imaginable!

-LearnEnglish Sounds Right is the British Council’s first pronunciation chart for English language learners.
+Another initiative from the British Council, LearnEnglish Sounds Right is the British Council’s first pronunciation chart for English language learners.
 Just tap on a sound and you will hear it, alongside some examples of how the sound is pronounced in a variety of different words.

 I particularly like this app as the range of topics is so wide that not only does it never get boring, but you will learn some extremely complex vocabulary which will enable you to talk about much more than the typical “weather/family/business” conversations that you probably know inside and out.
 With 6 Minute English, you will be so engrossed in the topic that you will almost forget that you are learning English!